Dyninno Group

-Dyninno Group is a technology company that provides products and services in the travel, fintech, and entertainment sectors.
+Dyninno Group is a technology company that provides products and services in the travel, fintech, and entertainment sectors in 50 countries.
 It was founded in San Francisco, United States, in 2004.

-As of 2022, Dyninno Group employs more than 5,500 people in the US, the UK, Canada, India, Colombia, Latvia, Moldova, Romania, Egypt, and the Philippines.
+As of 2022, Dyninno Group employs more than 5,400 people in the US, the UK, Canada, India, Colombia, Latvia, Moldova, Romania, Egypt, the Philippines, Brasil, the UAE, Uzbekistan, Italy, Cyprus, Malta and Turkey.

+As of 2023, the company has 23 offices around the world.

 History

 Alex Weinstein, an American immigrant from Moldova, started working in the travel industry in California in the early 1990s.
 In 2002, he launched asaptickets.com – a travel agency that sells airline tickets.
 In 2004, Weinstein founded the Dyninno Group (short for Dynamic Innovations).
 In 2013, Dyninno Travel started operations in Cebu City, Philippines.
 In 2016, Dynatech, a subdivision for Dyninno Group, was established in Riga, Latvia.

 In 2017, the company introduced several lending services in Romania and Moldova: CreditPrime, CreditPlus.

 In June 2017, a subsidiary company, Dynapay, was created and launched, which was initially used as an internal payment system for Dyninno Group, but later was offered to global clients and rebranded as Multipass.

-In 2019, Dyninno's enterprises generated revenues of over $800 million.
+In 2019, Dyninno's enterprises generated total sales of over $800 million.

-Between 2019 and 2022 Dyninno Group opened offices in New Delhi (India), as well as in Manila (the Philippines).
+Between 2019 and 2022 Dyninno Group opened offices in New Delhi, India, Manila, the Philippines, and Chisinau, Moldova.